chilledornaments/sanepa/README.md

 The `master` branch has tested compatability with Kubernets 1.15.7.

-Branches are semver'd to match EKS releases (aside from master, of course)
+Branches are semver'd to match EKS releases (aside from master, of course).

+Because the Kubernetes project moves so quickly, I don't intend on making updates to older SanePA versions once I've released updates for a newer Kubernetes version.

 ## Running